Stochastic thermodynamics of hidden pumps: Coarse grained versus real entropy production

 We now turn to the comparison between the real entropy production of the full network which includes the pumping states and the coarse grained entropy production obtained by just considering the dynamics on the observable states.
 For simplicity, we assume no non-conservative force besides the effective force $F^{\rm eff}_{21}$ emerging at the coarse grained level.
 Examples with non-conservative forces will be provided in the applications.
 We consider pumping cycles of duration $\tau$ much smaller than the characteristic time of the dynamics of the coarse grained network.

 At the coarse grained level of description, the observed states are not driven and the only non-conservative force is the effective one induced by the pump.
-The total work in a cycle is therefore $\delta W_{\rm nc} = J_{12} F^{\rm eff}_{12} \tau$ and, using \eqref{dissipativework}, the entropy production per cycle reads
+The total work in a cycle is therefore $\delta W_{\rm nc} = J_{12} F^{\rm eff}_{12} \tau$ and, using (\ref{dissipativework}), the entropy production per cycle reads

-where the sum runs over the observable states $i,j=1,2,3,\dots$ and $\delta {\cal F}_{ij}$ is given by Eq.~\eqref{fij} with $d t=\tau$.
+where the sum runs over the observable states $i,j=1,2,3,\dots$ and $\delta {\cal F}_{ij}$ is given by Eq.~(\ref{fij}) with $d t=\tau$.

 On the other hand, in the full network all forces are conservative.
-Using \eqref{dissipativework} and \eqref{wdrtot}, the true entropy production is given by
+Using (\ref{dissipativework}) and (\ref{wdrtot}), the true entropy production is given by

 When calculating the differential $d{\cal F}$ over a cycle of the pump operation, the contributions to ${\cal F}$ from the hidden states $a,b$ vanish since they are empty at the beginning and at the end of the cycle.
-One finds
+Since the remaining states do not depend on the external agent, one finds

-Inserting \eqref{dFcycle} in \eqref{EPcycleInt}, we get that
+Inserting (\ref{dFcycle}) in (\ref{EPcycleInt}), we get that

-Comparing this result with \eqref{EPnoNCF}, we observe that the link $1-2$ does not contribute to the entropy production, confirming the reversibility of the pumping mechanism.
+Comparing this result with (\ref{EPnoNCF}), we observe that the link $1-2$ does not contribute to the entropy production, confirming the reversibility of the pumping mechanism.

 Our second important result is that the true entropy production overestimates the coarse grained one: